Zammmm09/khaatabook/README.md

 🚀 How to Use
 Clone the repo or upload to your local machine

+Create a hisaab folder in project folder first(must!)

 Go to Directory where project is located then:

 Run in terminal